-In the meantime, these tips and neck stretches may provide some relief if you’re suffering from stiffness.
-You can even do these neck stretches discreetly at your desk!
-No twinge?
-Save them for the next time you’re feeling achy:
+In the meantime, these neck exercises may provide some relief if you’re suffering from pain and/or stiffness.

 A research review published in the journal PLoS One found that acupressure (massaging traditional acupuncture points) is helpful in treating chronic neck pain.
 Try these points to ease tension: